A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: A principled approach to Lyapunov functions for gradient flows

 \subsection{Higher-order convergence and time dilation}

-In this section, we analyze convergence of non-autonomous gradient flows, and provide convergence rates depending on their parameters.
-It appears that higher order convergence of gradient flows is highly connected to time dilation.
+In this section, we analyze convergence of the first and second-order non-autonomous gradient flows, and provide convergence guarantees depending on their parametrization.
+It appears that higher-order convergence of non-autonomous gradient flows is highly connected to time dilation.